tesla-cu/website/content/authors/olga_doronina/_index.md

   link: /files/authors_cv/olga_doronina_cv.pdf

 ---
- I'm currently working on data-driven turbulence modeling using an Approximate Bayesian Computation (ABC) approach.
+I'm currently working on a data-driven turbulence modeling using an Approximate Bayesian Computation (ABC) approach.
 I'm really interested in Data Analysis, Bayesian statistics, Machine Learning and how they can be used to improve turbulence simulations.

+Before joining TESLa I worked on dynamical mesh adaptation algorithms for unstructured meshes (moving meshes) in the Computational Aeroacoustic Laboratory (CAA lab) at the Keldysh Institute of Applied Mathematics (RAS).

- I graduated from the Moscow Institute of Physics and Technology (MIPT) in 2012 with a B.S. in Applied Mathematics and Physics.
-During my research practice in Aeroacoustic Laboratory in the Keldysh Institute of Applied Mathematics (RAS) I studied the problem of linear acoustics scattering by an isolated vortex.
+I received my B.S. and M.S in Applied Mathematics and Physics from the Moscow Institute of Physics and Technology (MIPT, Phystech).
+During my thesis research practice in the CAA lab I studied the problem of acoustic scattering by an isolated vortex and sound radiation by a perturbed Rankine vortex.
- I numerically simulated a acoustic wave scattering by Gaussian-core vortex and Rankine vortex using linear Euler equations and measured the acoustical radiation in order to compare results to brenchmark solution and different numerical

- then continued her study and worked on her masters thesis at the Computational Aeroacoustic Laboratory in the Keldysh Institute of Applied Mathematics (RAS).
-Her thesis was on numerically simulating a Rankine vortex and measuring the acoustical radiation to determine how well different numerical schemes perform.
-She graduated with a Masters degree in 2014 and continued working at the same laboratory on dynamical mesh adaptation for unstructured meshes (moving meshes).
-She joined TESLa in Fall of 2016.
- Currently she is working on data-driven turbulence modeling using an Approximate Bayesian Computation (ABC) approach.
+My current research is funded by a NASA grant.